Cosley Zoo is Celebrating 50 Years!

 Cosley Zoo has accomplished much since opening as Cosley Children’s Park and Museum in 1974.
 As the zoo grew, the name changed in 1976 to Cosley Animal Farm and Museum.
 In 1987, the Vern Kiebler Learning Center was built and, in 1999, the park took on its current name, Cosley Zoo.

-Cosley Zoo continues to evolve and expand its exhibits, programs, and conservation efforts.
+Cosley Zoo continues to evolve and improve its exhibits, programs, and conservation efforts.
 In 2000, Cosley Zoo became accredited by the Association of Zoos & Aquariums.
 Then in 2001, began initiatives to save Blanding’s turtles, an Illinois endangered species, with more than 4,000 turtles reared and released back into the wild to date!

 Look for new signs to be placed throughout the zoo in 2024, giving visitors a glance at the milestones Cosley Zoo has attained over the past 50 years.